geeknees/rubocop-prompt/README.md

 - **Prompt/SystemInjection**: Detects dynamic interpolation in SYSTEM heredocs to prevent prompt injection vulnerabilities
 - **Prompt/MaxTokens**: Checks that documentation text in prompt-related code doesn't exceed the maximum token limit using tiktoken_ruby
 - **Prompt/MissingStop**: Ensures OpenAI::Client.chat calls include stop: or max_tokens: parameter to prevent runaway generation
+- **Prompt/TemperatureRange**: Ensures that high temperature values (> 0.7) are not used for precision tasks requiring accuracy

 ## Installation